heavyhearted/DotNet-Integration-Testing-Demo/README.md

   - [Identity.Api](#identity-api)
   - [Postman Collection & Swagger](#postman-collection--swagger)

-This solution contains a demo for the test automation framework developed for the ``SnowboardShop.Api``, including multiple projects: the ``SnowboardShop.Api`` for managing snowboards and ratings, the ``SnowboardShop.Application`` layer for business logic and data management, ``SnowboardShop.Contracts`` for defining API request and response models, the ``SnwboardShop.Api.Tests.Integration`` to validate API functionalities, and Helper services like the ``Identity.Api`` for authentication.``Postman Collection`` and ``Swagger Documentation`` are available for manual debugging after running the database from ``docker-compose.yml`` and starting the ``SnowboardShop.Api``.
+This solution contains a demo for the test automation framework developed for the ``SnowboardShop.Api``, including multiple projects: the ``SnowboardShop.Api`` for managing snowboards and ratings, the ``SnowboardShop.Application`` layer for business logic and data management, ``SnowboardShop.Contracts`` for defining API request and response models, the ``SnowboardShop.Api.Tests.Integration`` to validate API functionalities, and Helper services like the ``Identity.Api`` for authentication.``Postman Collection`` and ``Swagger Documentation`` are available for manual debugging after running the database from ``docker-compose.yml`` and starting the ``SnowboardShop.Api``.

 More details about running the API Integration Tests, Docker setup, and the Postman Collection/Swagger are provided in the respective sections below.